Do It ('Til You're Satisfied) (album): Background

 Production was handled by Jeff Lane and Trade Martin.
 The album peaked at number five on the Billboard 200 and topped the Top R&B Albums chart.
 It was certified Gold by the Recording Industry Association of America on March 6, 1975 for selling over 500,000 copies in the United States.

 It spawned four singles: "That's What I Want For You Baby" b/w "Do You Like It", "Do It ('Til You're Satisfied)", "Express" and "Once You Get It".

 In a 2024 interview with DJ Finesse of Video Explosion Urban Music Interviews, Jamal Risbrook talks about how his jacket got included in the front cover picture on the album.

-Shot in Brooklyn at the Nostrand Avenue station of the long Island railway.
+Shot in Brooklyn at the Nostrand Avenue station of the Long Island railway.
 Risbrook took off the jacket every time the photographer would do a shoot.
 He hung it on the fence.
-The photographer never noticed that the jacket was haging there.
+The photographer never noticed that the jacket was hanging there.